briancsparks/imit/docs/project-description.md

 # Imit Initializes projects

 Imit Initializes projects for tools that don't have `tool init` commands.

 ## Commands

+### Aider - The AI Coding Assistant

+`imit aider`
-`imit aider` - Initializes the project for usage with Aider.
+- Initializes the project for usage with Aider.
+  - Verifies that the following files exist:
+    - README.md
+    - docs/CONVENTIONS.md
+    - docs/project-description.md